-The first thing you need to do is get up and running on an Amazon EC2 Windows instance.
-To do this, complete the Getting Started Tutorial for Amazon EC2 Windows Instances (p.
+How do you get up and running on an Amazon EC2 Windows instance?
+Just complete the Getting Started Tutorial for Amazon EC2 Windows Instances (p.
 5).
-Whenever you need more information about a feature of Amazon EC2, you can find it in the technical documentation.
+Whenever you need more information about an Amazon EC2 feature, look in the technical documentation.